devs4ward/automateWbash/README.md

 <h1>Automate the boring stuff with bash</h1>
 Everyone likes when the computer does all the job right? 😁
-Well, I am one of them too!

 I've written these bash scripts to automate my boring stuff. :relieved:

 Here is what they are for: